facebookincubator/velox/velox/docs/develop/operators.rst

    * - Property
      - Description
+   * - joinType
+     - Join type: inner, left, right, full.
+   * - joinCondition
+     - SQL expression as the join condition.
+Can use columns from both probe and build sides of the join.
    * - outputType
      - A list of output columns.
 This is a subset of columns available in the left and right inputs of the join.
 The columns may appear in different order than in the input.